FriedBaconAndEggs/GitCookBook/README.md

 git diff HEAD remotes/origin/HEAD # diff local HEAD with just fetched remote HEAD git merge remotes/origin/HEAD # merge with what was fetched
 # or just
-git pull # equivalent of git fetch && git merge
+git pull # equivalent of git fetch and git merge

 # clone repo to non-empty directory
 # Clone just the repository's .git folder (excluding files as they are already in